 One of the above methods should fix the problem of embedded videos not playing in Google Chrome.
-Removing plugins, extensions, cookies, and cache data works for most of the users.
-It is best to begin with simpler workarounds like checking your internet connection, deleting all temporary files on your computer and updating Chrome.
+Removing plugins, extensions, cookies, and cache data work for most of the users.
+It is best, to begin with, simpler workarounds like checking your internet connection, deleting all temporary files on your computer, and updating Chrome.

 Hope this post was helpful.

 Which method worked in your case when videos didn’t play in Chrome?
 Do share with our readers in the comment box below.